farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Animal Empathy.** You can use Empathy in place of Lore to sense the emotions of animals.
 (Peter Blake)
 - **Hit Them Where It Hurts/Disturbingly Insightful.** Your skill at reading people makes you adept at provoking a strong emotional response if you’re trying to get them angry, depressed, or something similar.
 You may use Empathy in place of Provoke to make mental attacks. (adapted from Spirit of the Century, §6.10.2)
 - **Nose for Trouble.** You can use Empathy instead of Notice to determine your turn order in a physical conflict, provided you’ve gotten a chance to observe or speak to those involved for at least a few minutes beforehand during this scene.
 (Fate Core, p.109)
 - **One Breath.** A true samurai can size up a foe within a single breath.
-You may use Empathy to read when a person will attack you and evaluate their combat skills. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Empathy to read when a person will attack you and evaluate their combat skills.
 - **Track the Soul.** Your understanding of people you’ve met is sufficiently strong that it gives you an easy sense of how to find them.
 You may roll Empathy instead of Investigate whenever you’re tracking down or otherwise trying to find someone you’ve met before. (adapted from Spirit of the Century SRD, §6.10.1)

 ### Other